The following is a Photo sequence of Kory Tarpenning competing in

 While the transfer (plant) may have been

-initiated a little late, it has been initiated from too low a carry position
+initiated late, it has been initiated from too low a carry position

 photographs of Bubka and Tarasov show them carrying the pole at chest height